-For deduplication, while we still use AST to rule out changes to the programming style, we also check if the partially correct program $\hy_{\leq i}$ is a subprogram of another known partially correct program in $\br$.
-For the same reason, when saving a new partially correct program $\hy$, we need to prune out any existing programs in $\br$ that is a subprogram of $\hy$.
-As for the length constraint, the same principle still applies, but now it is compared against other partially correct programs that \textit{executes to the same state}. \paragraph{Learning from partially correct programs:} As partially-correct programs are subprograms $y_{\leq i}$ missing the later part $y_{>i}$, with an auto-regressive left-to-right generation model, the learning of $\pt(y_{\leq i}|x)$ is independent of $y_{>i}$.
-Thus the learning objectives in \autoref{sec:multiple-programs} do not need to change with the inclusion of partially correct programs for learning.
-The only difference is that the end-of-sequence "<eos>" token is not appended to the PCPs as those programs are not yet finished.
+For deduplication, while we still use AST to rule out changes with non-semantic tokens such as white space, we also check if the partially-correct solution prefix $\hy_{\leq i}$ is a prefix of another known PCS in $\br$.
+For the same reason, when saving a new partially-correct solution $\hy$, we need to prune out any existing solution in $\br$ that is a prefix of $\hy$.
+As for the length constraint, the same principle still applies, but now it is compared against other partially-correct solution that \textit{executes to the same state}. \\ \textbf{Learning objective:} As partially-correct solutions are solution prefixes $y_{\leq i}$ missing the later part $y_{>i}$, with an auto-regressive generation model, the learning of $\pt(y_{\leq i}|x)$ is independent of $y_{>i}$.
+Thus the learning objectives in \autoref{sec:multiple-programs} do not need to change with the inclusion of PCS in the buffer for learning.
+The only difference is that the end-of-sequence ``\texttt{\textlangle{}eos\textrangle{}}'' token is not appended to the PCS as those solutions are not yet finished.